jehiguera/wallstreet_market_regime_radar/README.md

 Smoothing: short flips shorter than MIN_RUN_BARS are neutralized to YELLOW.

 Final daily label: prefers the last run if it’s strong enough; otherwise the dominant color (time share).

+# Author
+Jorge Higuera Portilla
+Email: jhiguera@ieee.org
+# License
+This project is licensed under the MIT License.
+See the LICENSE file for more details.